MPoL-dev/MPoL/paper/paper.md

 # The Million Points of Light (MPoL) library

 `MPoL` is a library designed for feed-forward modeling of interferometric datasets using Python, Numpy [@harris20], and the computationally performant machine learning framework PyTorch [@paszke19], which debuted with @zawadzki23. `MPoL` implements a set of foundational interferometry components using PyTorch `nn.module`, which can be easily combined to build a forward-model of the interferometric dataset(s) at hand.
-We strive to seamlessly integrate with the PyTorch ecosystem so that users can easily leverage well-established machine learning workflows: optimization with stochastic gradient descent [@bishop23; Ch.
+We strive to seamlessly integrate with the PyTorch ecosystem so that users can easily leverage well-established machine learning workflows: optimization with stochastic gradient descent [@bishop23, Ch.
 7], straightforward acceleration with GPU(s), and integration with common neural network architectures.

-In a typical feed-forward workflow, `MPoL` users will use foundational components like `BaseCube` and `ImageCube` to define the true-sky model, Fourier layers like `FourierCube` or `NuFFT` [wrapping `torchkbnufft`; @nufft20] to apply the Fourier transform and sample the visibility function at the location of the array baselines, and the negative log likelihood to calculate a data loss.
-Backpropagation [see @baydin18 for a review] and stochastic gradient descent [e.g., AdamW; @loshchilov17] are used to find the true-sky model that minimizes the loss function.
+In a typical feed-forward workflow, `MPoL` users will use foundational components like `BaseCube` and `ImageCube` to define the true-sky model, Fourier layers like `FourierCube` or `NuFFT` [wrapping `torchkbnufft`, @nufft20] to apply the Fourier transform and sample the visibility function at the location of the array baselines, and the negative log likelihood to calculate a data loss.
+Backpropagation [see @baydin18 for a review] and stochastic gradient descent [e.g., AdamW, @loshchilov17] are used to find the true-sky model that minimizes the loss function.
 However, because of the aforementioned gaps in spatial frequency coverage, there is technically an infinite number of true-sky images fully consistent with the data likelihood, so regularization loss terms are required. `MPoL` supports Regularized Maximum Likelihood (RML) imaging with common regularizers like maximum entropy, sparsity, and others [e.g., as used in @eht19d]; users can also implement custom regularizers with PyTorch.

 `MPoL` also provides several other workflows relevant to astrophysical research.
 First, by seamlessly coupling with the probabilistic programming language Pyro [@pyro19], `MPoL` supports Bayesian parametric inference of astronomical sources by modeling the data visibilities.
 Second, users can implement additional data calibration components as their data requires, enabling fine-scale, residual calibration physics to be parameterized and optimized simultaneously with image synthesis [following the radio interferometric measurement equation @hamaker96; @smirnov11a].
 Finally, the library also provides convenience utilities like `DirtyImager` (including Briggs robust and UV taper) to confirm the data has been loaded correctly.
 The MPoL-dev organization also develops the [MPoL-dev/visread](https://mpol-dev.github.io/visread/) package, which is designed to facilitate the extraction of visibility data from CASA's Measurement Set format for use in alternative imaging workflows.

 # Documentation, examples, and scientific results

 MPoL is freely available, open-source software licensed via the MIT license and is developed on GitHub at [MPoL-dev/MPoL](https://github.com/MPoL-dev/MPoL).
 Installation and API documentation is hosted at [https://mpol-dev.github.io/MPoL/](https://mpol-dev.github.io/MPoL/), and is continuously built with each commit to the `main` branch.
 As a library, `MPoL` expects researchers to write short scripts using use `MPoL` and PyTorch primitives, in much the same way that PyTorch users write scripts for machine learning workflows (e.g., as in the [official PyTorch examples](https://github.com/pytorch/examples)). `MPoL` example projects are hosted on GitHub at [MPoL-dev/examples](https://github.com/MPoL-dev/examples).
 These include an introduction to generating mock data, a quickstart using stochastic gradient descent, and a Pyro workflow using stochastic variational inference (SVI) to replicate the parametric inference done in @guzman18, among others.
-In Figure \ref{imlup}, we compare an image obtained with CLEAN to that using `MPoL` and RML, synthesized from the data presented in @huang18b, highlighting the improvement in resolution offered by feed-forward modeling technologies.
+In Figure \ref{imlup}, we compare an image obtained with CLEAN to that using `MPoL` and RML, synthesized from the data presented in @huang18b, highlighting the improvement in resolution offered by feed-forward modeling technologies.[^1]

+[^1]: Source code to reproduce this result is available as an [MPoL example](https://github.com/MPoL-dev/examples/tree/main).

 `MPoL` has already been used in a number of scientific publications. @zawadzki23 introduced `MPoL` and explored RML imaging for ALMA observations of protoplanetary disks, finding a 3x improvement in spatial resolution at comparable sensitivity. @dia23 used `MPoL` as a reference imaging implementation to evaluate the performance of their score-based prior algorithm. @huang24 used the parametric inference capabilities of `MPoL` to analyze radial dust substructures in a suite of eight protoplanetary disks in the $\sigma$ Orionis stellar cluster. `MPoL` was selected as an imaging technology of the exoALMA large program, where Zawadzki et al. 2024 *submitted* used RML imaging to obtain high resolution image cubes of molecular line emission in protoplanetary disks in order to identify non-Keplerian features that may trace planet-disk interactions.